Articles

 NP6013–NP6039. https://doi.org/10.1177/0886260518812067

-Ne’eman‐Haviv, V. (2021).
+Ne’eman‐Haviv, V. (2021b).
 Honor killings in Muslim and Western countries in modern times: A critical literature review and definitional implications.
 Journal of Family Theory & Review, 13(3), 381-397. https://doi.org/10.1111/jftr.12426

 O’Dea, C. J., Saucier, D. A., & Schiffer, A. A. (2021).
 Moral decision-making and support for safety procedures amid the COVID-19 pandemic.
-Personality and Individual Differences, 175. https://doi.org/10.1016/j.paid.2021.110714
+Personality and Individual Differences, 175, 110714. https://doi.org/10.1016/j.paid.2021.110714

 Pascalau, A., Gavreliuc, A., Gouveia, V. V., & Coelho, G. L. de H. (2021).
-Honor scale in Romania: Psychometric parameters and associations to human values.
+Honor scale in Romania: psychometric parameters and associations to human values.
 Psychological Reports, 124(4), 1912–1931. https://doi.org/10.1177/0033294120945598

 Pomerantz, A. L., Bell, K., Green, K., Foster, S., Carvallo, M., & Schow, P. (2021).
-“Badge of honor”: Honor ideology, police legitimacy, and perceptions of police violence.
-Journal of Police and Criminal Psychology.
-36, 473–489. https://doi.org/10.1007/s11896-021-09433-2
+“Badge of honor”: honor ideology, police legitimacy, and perceptions of police violence.
+Journal of Police and Criminal Psychology, 36, 473–489. https://doi.org/10.1007/s11896-021-09433-2

 Schiffer, A., O’Dea, C. J., & Saucier, D. A. (2021).
-Moral decision-making and support for safety procedures amid the COVID-19 pandemic, Personality and Individual Differences, 175. https://doi.org/10.1016/j.paid.2021.110714
+Moral decision-making and support for safety procedures amid the COVID-19 pandemic, Personality and Individual Differences, 175, 110714. https://doi.org/10.1016/j.paid.2021.110714

 Schiffer, A. A., Hohn, E. A., & Saucier, D. A. (2021).
 Lesser of two evils: The effects of masculine honor beliefs, beliefs in pure good, evil, and the dark triad on moral decision making.
 Peace and Conflict: Journal of Peace Psychology, 27(4), 674–680. https://doi.org/10.1037/pac0000516

 Smith, P. B., Easterbrook, M. J., Koc, Y., Lun, V. M. C., Papastylianou, D., Grigoryan, L., Torres, C., Efremova, M., Hassan, B., Abbas, A., Ahmad, A. H., Al-Bayati, A., Selim, H. A., Anderson, J., Cross, S. E., Delfino, G. I., Gamsakhurdia, V., Gavreliuc, A., Gavreliuc, D., Gul, P., Gunsoy, C., Hakobjanyan, A., Lay, S., Lophukova, O., Hu, O., Sunar, D., Texeira, M.L.S., Tripodi, D., Rivera, P.E.D., Osch, Y.V., Yuki, M., Ogusu, N., Kwanted, C.T., Diaz-Loving, R., Perez-Floriano, R., Chaleeraktrakoon, T., & Chobthamkit, P. (2021).
 Is an emphasis on dignity, honor and face more an attribute of individuals or of cultural groups?
-Cross-Cultural Research,
+Cross-Cultural Research, 55(2–3), 95–126. https://doi.org/10.1177/1069397120979571

 2020